 That being said, Banks still hold a position of power in modern society and can make life difficult.
 Therefore it makes sense to maximize your freedom by opening a bank account abroad.
 This will significantly reduce your dependence on your local bank, and gives you much more flexibility in the long-term.

-In addition to an offshore bank account, it also makes sense to look at digital assets as an added solution.
+In addition to an offshore bank account, it also makes sense to look at digital assets as an interesting solution.
 Cryptocurrency represents a significant shift which allows everyone with an internet connection to operate as their own bank.
 By creating a SelfKey wallet for example, you can send and receive payments almost for free, without having to worry if your Bank might shut down your account or your government might enact a nonsensical piece of legislation.
 Thanks to third party service providers it is now even possible for business owners to pay their team members in KEY and other ERC20 tokens.

 The more freedom you have the better – which is why a foreign bank account and digital asset wallet makes a lot of sense.